skitterm/math-lib/README.md

 # math-lib

 A set of reusable arithmetic functions.
-All functions handle numbers in decimal, binary, octal, and hexidecimal formats, returning the result in decimal form.
+All functions handle numbers in decimal, binary, octal, and hexadecimal formats, returning the result in decimal form.

 ## Basic Usage (browser)